Saturday 1 June 2013

 See this map (below, click to expand) to see how Poland's wealth looks across the regions.
 From yesterday's Gazeta Wyborcza.

 The capital city effect is present in both countries.
-But in terms of living standards, where the costs of housing, school education, food and transport are much lower, Warsaw offers a much quality of life than London.
+But in terms of living standards, where the costs of housing, school education, food and transport are much lower, Warsaw offers a much better quality of life than London.
 And indeed, if you look at Warsaw's GDP per capita through the prism of purchasing power parity, it comes out looking even better.
 And this explains why companies catering for the rich can charge higher prices in Warsaw than in London for fancy cars and posh clothes.

 The revelation that Warsaw's a wealthier market than most of the UK comes as I'm about to head off for London, promoting Poland as a export opportunity destination to British companies in the food and drink and sports and leisure sectors.
-UK firms who say 'Poles are poor and can't afford our products' need to take a closer look at Warsaw.
+UK firms who say "Poles are poor and can't afford our products" need to take a closer look at Warsaw.

 This time last year: